 Fluctuations in inflation rates over time impact upon both income and expenditure.
-To safeguard against the risk of detrimental fluctuations in the CPI, the City uses a prudent inflationary factor of 3%, at the upper end of the Reserve Bank's "target" range.
+To safeguard against the risk of detrimental fluctuations in the CPI and to reflect pricing impacts within the plan, the City uses a prudent inflationary factor of 3%, at the upper end of the Reserve Bank's "target" range.

-The Sydney property market is currently undergoing a period of unprecedented growth.
+The Inner-Sydney property market has, in recent years, undergone a period of unprecedented growth.
 Aside from influencing the performance of the City's substantial commercial property holdings, the state of the property market will also directly impact the City's ability to acquire and divest property holdings.
 More broadly, the demographic characteristics of the city are directly impacted by prevailing property market trends.
 Wages growth is a significant issue for the City in managing its underlying operating expenditure over a ten year timeframe, as employee costs currently represent approximately 50% of the City's total operating expenditure.